cuustard/uni/SCC.141.md

 - Process: how the development process is going to be carried out
 - Constraints: from business or operational context

-## Lecture 4 - Understandong Users, Usability, & User Experience
+## Lecture 4 - Understanding Users, Usability, & User Experience

 ### Understanding Users

-- Computers used by larg vairety of people (not just techies)
+- Computers used by large variety of people (not just techies)
 - Problems if products can't be used effectively by intended user groups
-- Need t oconsider people's capabilities, limitations, needs, & desires
+- Need to oconsider people's capabilities, limitations, needs, & desires

 > "Technology may change rapidly, but people change very slowly.
 The principles of good design never change." - David A. Norman, (2013).
 The Design of Everyday Things: Revised and Expanded Edition.